Molly White: Cryptocurrency criticism

 In late 2021, White noticed a public tone shift around cryptocurrencies with a push to take crypto mainstream as a default technology.
 This grew her concerns for the suitability of cryptocurrency in general, based on the performance of past projects.
-In her research, she started with the Wikipedia article on Web3, an idea for a Web based on decentralized blockchains.
-Despite the concept's hype on social media with sizable venture capital investment, she found the term to be ill-defined and associated with numerous scams, frauds, and "rug pulls" affecting consumer investors.
+She started research by examining a Wikipedia article on Web3, an idea for a Web based on decentralized blockchains.
+Despite the concept's hype on social media with sizable venture capital investment, she found the term cryptocurrency to be ill-defined and associated with numerous scams, frauds, and "rug pulls" affecting consumer investors.
 She created a website, Web3 Is Going Just Great, in December 2021 to document these cases.
-The website provides a timeline of Web3 and cryptocurrency projects and the losses to their investors.
-Many of its stories are not covered in the mainstream press, and unlike press coverage of Web3, its headlines are unsensational.
+The website provides a timeline of Web3 and cryptocurrency projects and the losses to their investors, which are added to the site's 'grift counter' which reached $12 billion in May 2023.
+Many of the site's stories are not covered in the mainstream press, and unlike press coverage of Web3, its headlines are unsensational.
 The Verge described her writing as "dryly funny, almost clinical" in its documentation.
 A running total of dollars lost to crypto failures runs in the website's corner.
 The site also includes a glossary of jargon, curated resources about the blockchain, and an annotated critique of Kevin Roose's New York Times article, "The Latecomer's Guide to Crypto", which she considered a "grossly irresponsible" advertisement for cryptocurrencies.
-The website's traffic grew quickly after it was listed on Hacker News, Reddit, and multiple news publications, growing to 60,000 and 100,000 monthly visitors by the end of the year.
+Traffic to the website grew quickly after it was listed on Hacker News, Reddit, and multiple news publications, growing to between 60,000 and 100,000 monthly visitors by the end of 2022.
 During this time, she worked for several hours a day on the blog.
-White also covers crypto and trending technology in her newsletter Citation Needed.
+White also covers crypto, policy, and trending technology in her newsletter Citation Needed.

 By mid-2022, White was known among the most prominent and knowledgeable critics of the crypto and Web3 industries.
 On those topics, White lectured at Stanford University, counseled U.S. Senator Sheldon Whitehouse on legislation, and provided fact checks for inquiring journalists.
-Her appearances on Web3-related news sites, podcasts, and technology mailing lists made her into an "unofficial Web3 ombudsperson", according to The Information.
+According to The Information, her appearances on Web3-related news sites, podcasts, and technology mailing lists garnered her identification as, an "unofficial Web3 ombudsperson".
 She has a large following among cryptocurrency skeptics and, in late 2022, was recognized among both Forbess "30 Under 30" people in Social Media and Prospect's list of the world's top thinkers.